ligato/docs/docs/user-guide/concepts.md

   - value: { name:"if1" }
 ```

 Now there are two planned operations - the first is the bridge domain `bd1` which can be created with no restrictions.
-The second contains the following highlight: `[DERIVED NOOP IS-PENDING]`. `DERIVED` means that this item was processed as a separate key within the vpp-agent (it is internal functionality so let's not bother with it now).
+The second contains the following highlight: `[DERIVED NOOP IS-PENDING]`. `DERIVED` means that this item was processed as a separate key within the vpp-agent (it is internal functionality so let's not bother with it for now).
 The rest of the flag is the same as before, meaning that the value `if1` is not present yet.

 Next step is to add the interface:
 ```bash